cloudposse/terraform-aws-components/modules/global-accelerator/README.md

 ---
 title: "Component: `global-accelerator`"
 tags:
-  - component
+  - component/global-accelerator
-  - layer/TODO
+  - layer/unassigned
-  - aws
+  - provider/aws
 ---

 This component is responsible for provisioning AWS Global Accelerator and its listeners.